QuantitativeEcologyLab/hr-resource-stoch/README.md

-# env-var-review
+# Resource stochasticity and animal's spatial needs

-This repo contains the work for a review of the effects of resource abundance and environmental variance on animals' space use supported by simulations.
+This repo contains the work for a review of the effects of resource abundance and resource stochasticity on animals' space use supported by simulations and empirical examples.

 * `analysis` contains all scripts used for analyses, including figure creation and model fitting.
 Scripts contain comments that explain the code, but they assume users have basic knowledge of `R` and that they will refer to help pages for packages and functions (which can be accessed with `?`, e.g.: `?data.frame`).
 * `data` contains all datasets not publicly available elsewhere.